Triwix/TimeMachineAutoBackupAndUnmount/README.md

 # Time Machine Auto-Unmount After Backup Automation

+When a time machine (tm) disk is mounted, an automation is triggered to ask tm if a backup is due per the backup freqeuncy set in macOS's native tm settings, unmounts the disk if unneeded, and if needed, backs up and then unmounts.
+The purpose of this automation is due to my need for regular backups on my macbook which I also use as desktop via a thunderbolt dock with a tm disk connected to it.
+However, I didn't want to think about having to unmount everytime I unplug the dock's cable from the macbook, hence, AutoUnmountTimeMachine was born.

+Built with love (and GPT-5.3-Codex Extra High) ❤️

 Behavior:
 - `launchd` triggers a script on login and any volume mount.
 - The script asks macOS to decide backup timing with `tmutil startbackup --auto --block`.